Try our Professional Plan free for 5 days.

 Even so, only a small fraction of media productions are audio described.

-For a comprehensive overview of the problems, take a look at our detailed analysis of the traditional audio description workflow.
+For a comprehensive overview of the concerns, have a look at our detailed analysis of the traditional audio description workflow.

 Here is a quick summary of the conclusions we came to: